-What is of interest here is that there are two new versions that have recently come out on the market - the Holman Christian Standard of 2003, put out by the Southern Baptists, and the ISV of 2008 (International Standard Version).
+What is of interest here is that there are several new versions that have recently come out on the market - the Holman Christian Standard of 2003, put out by the Southern Baptists, and the ISV of 2008 (International Standard Version) as well as The Evangelical Heritage Version 2017.
 Well, the Holman version still omits "for them that trust in riches", but guess what?
-The ISV puts them back in!!
+The ISV and the EHV put them back in!!

 Modern scholarship is nothing if not consistently inconsistent.
 They have NO settled and fixed text and NOBODY seriously believes that any of them are the complete, inspired and 100% true words of God.
 And they are right; they aren't!